 Meta does not present a strategy to decarbonise third-party data centres, although emissions from this source are significant.
-Meta does not transparently report location-based emissions in scope 3, but instead prominently discloses market-based scope 3 emissions, even though the GHG Protocol guidelines do not allow market-based accounting for scope 3.
-In 2023, the discrepancy between location-based and market-based scope 3 emissions amounted to approximately 1.5 MtCO2e (Meta, 2024, p.
+Meta does not transparently report location-based emissions in scope 3, but instead prominently discloses market-based scope 3 emissions, even though the GHG Protocol guidelines do not allow market-based accounting for scope 3 emissions amounted to approximately 1.5 MtCO2e (Meta, 2024, p.
 78).
-This share of emissions likely arises from electricity consumption in third-party owned data centres, as Meta's emissions data suggest that roughly half of its emissions related to data centre use is from third-party owned data centres (Meta, 2024, p.
-21, 80).
-Although the share of emissions.
+This share of emissions likely arises from electricity consumption in third-party owned data centres, as Meta's emissions data suggest that roughly half of its emissions related to data centre use is from third-party owned data centres (Meta, 2024, pp. 21, 80).
+Although the share of emissions is significant, Meta does not present a strategy as to how to reduce the emissions.
 Without a clear decarbonisation strategy for as well as reporting on third-party data centres, a significant portion of Meta's emissions remains unaddressed, further undermining the effectiveness of its climate commitments.